valboz/VBBinaryLensing/README.md

 `VBBinaryLensing.h` are located in in `VBBinaryLensing/lib`.
 An example usage
-of the C++ code is provided in `examples/cpp_examples` together with a sample `Makefile` for compiling the lia brary.
+of the C++ code is provided in `examples/cpp_examples` together with a sample `Makefile` for compiling the library.

 The package also contains the following files:
 - `examples/cpp_examples/instructions.cpp` - Contains working examples and specific instructions for all functions.